-- Throw away any door knobs, they can be difficult to use for people who have a hard time grabbing objects.
+- Throw away any doorknobs as they can be difficult to use for people who have a hard time grabbing objects.
 Replace doorknobs or even faucets with anything that has a lever handle.

 - The standard countertop sits right about 36 inches above the floor; considering slightly lowering all countertops.

 - Move all everyday items to your lower cabinets instead of your upper cabinets.
 Also place appliances near the sink and counters to help with tasks.

 - Place handrails everywhere you might need some extra help.
 Areas include toilets/showers/bathrooms, near the furniture you always use, and your kitchen.

 - Think about how you will move around when you remodel your flooring.
 Depending on your needs, thick rugs could pose a big of a challenge as tile would.
 Remove rugs that slip around easily.